LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 Let's break down the differences:

-- For Helix's item instance, the 1st argument (`0`) is the inventory that the item belongs to.
+- For Lilia's item instance, the 1st argument (`0`) is the inventory that the item belongs to.
 You can specify 0 so it does not belong to any inventory.
 - The data argument is *optional* and is just a table for the item data.
 - *x* and *y* are the position of the items in inventory.
 You can find an available *x* and *y* with `inventory:FindEmptySlot()`.
 - The function is an *optional* argument that passes the item instance.
 This is where you can directly access the new item.

-Keep in mind that Helix will simplify the item system for you when it can.
+Keep in mind that Lilia will simplify the item system for you when it can.
 Normally, you would not need to instance an item yourself unless you were doing something advanced.

 So you might be wondering, how do I spawn an item in the map, and how do I give a player an item?
 In Clockwork, you would do the following: